 Acabar de + [infinitive] = to have just done / just did something in Spanish (perífrasis verbal)

 Also, don't confuse this other structure using acabar/terminar to express "to end up doing something".

-See Using acabar/terminar + [infinitive/gerund] = to end up doing something (perífrasis verbal)
+See Using acabar/terminar + [infinitive/present participle] = to end up doing something in Spanish (perífrasis verbal)